cedricwalter/cedricwalter.github.io/content/posts/ecology/2023-08-18-lactofermentation.md

 ## Lactofermenting tomatoes

 Lactofermenting tomatoes is a unique and flavorful way to preserve and enjoy their taste.
-Here 's a basic guide to lactofermenting tomatoes:<figure class="wp-block-image aligncenter size-large">
+Here 's a basic guide to lactofermenting tomatoes:

 ![](https://www.waltercedric.com/2023/08/Lactofermentation-tomatoes-1024x768.webp)

 **Ingredients:**

 * Ripe tomatoes
 * Non-chlorinated water (filtered or bottled water), leave 30min to 1h in a bowl to let chorine evaporate
 * Salt (non-iodized, preferably sea salt or kosher salt),
 * Optional: Herbs, spices, garlic, or other flavorings

 ### **Equipment**

 * Glass jar or fermentation crock
 * Weight or fermenting weights
 * Lid or cover
 * Bowl or plate to catch any overflow during fermentation

 ### **Instructions**